CompOmics/compomics.github.io/searchgui/_posts/2016-06-26-searchcli.md

                         to the provided version for the given OS.

 -andromeda_folder       The folder where Andromeda is installed, defaults
                         to the provided version for the given OS.

+-novor_folder           The folder where Novor is installed, defaults
+                        to the provided version for the given OS.

+-directag_folder        The folder where DirecTag is installed, defaults
+                        to the provided version for the given OS.

 -makeblastdb_folder     The folder where makeblastdb is installed, defaults